 Our supply contracts generally include prepayment obligations for the procurement of silicon raw materials.
-As of June 30, 2013, we had approximately RMB100.0 million (US\$16.2 million) of advances to suppliers.
+As of September 30, 2013, we had approximately RMB92.8 million (US\$15.2 million) of advances to suppliers.
 We generally do not receive collateral to secure such payments for these contracts and the collateral we received are deeply subordinated and shared with all other customers and other senior lenders of the supplier.

 Our prepayments, secured or unsecured, expose us to the credit risks of our suppliers, and reduce our chances of obtaining the return of such prepayments in the event that our suppliers become insolvent or bankrupt.
 Moreover, we may have difficulty recovering such prepayments if any of our suppliers fails to fulfill its contractual delivery obligations to us.
 Accordingly, a default by our suppliers to whom we have made substantial prepayment may have a material adverse effect on our financial condition, results of operations and liquidity.
 For example, on June 13, 2012, we terminated our supply agreement with one of our former polysilicon providers, Hoku Materials, Inc., or Hoku, in light of adverse developments in Hoku's operations.
 We did not receive any shipments from Hoku throughout the term of the supply agreement.
 Upon the termination of the supply agreement, we demanded that Hoku return all outstanding prepayments as well as pay associated charges and interests, but we have not yet received such payments.
-As a result, we fully provided for RMB129.8 million (US\$21.1 million) of the outstanding balance of prepayments we made to Hoku.
+As a result, we fully provided for RMB129.8 million (US\$21.2 million) of the outstanding balance of prepayments we made to Hoku.
 In addition, in January 2013, we notified Wuxi Zhongcai Technological Co.
 Ltd., or Wuxi Zhongcai, another of our former polysilicon providers, to terminate our long-term supply agreement, in response to adverse developments in Wuxi Zhongcai's business.
 In February 2013, we became involved in litigation with Wuxi Zhongcai over the supply agreement.
-We have fully provided for RMB93.2 million (US\$15.2 million) of the outstanding balance of prepayments to Wuxi Zhongcai.
+We have fully provided for RMB93.2 million (US\$15.2 million) of the outstanding of the outstanding balance of prepayment's business.
+In February 2013, we became involved in litigation with Wuxi Zhongcai over the supply agreement.
+We have fully provided for RMB93.2 million (US\$15.2 million) of the outstanding balance of prepayments of Wuxi Zhongcai over the supply agreement.
+We have fully provided for RMB93.2 million (US\$15.2 million) of the outstanding balance of prepayments of the supply agreement is upoly agreement.